2023 Solar Incentives Guide for Holmdel, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled by your state government.
-Once your solar panel system meets a certain threshold (usually a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you receive is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled at the state level.
+Once your solar panel system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you receive from the sale is generally considered part of your taxable income.

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After 2032, the credit percentage will see a slight decrease annually until the end of the program in 2035.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+Now, solar installation projects that are completed between 2022 and 2032 may be eligible for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Holmdel solar panel company with your questions.
+The best way to learn more about how the new Clean Energy Credit applies to you is to reach out to your local Holmdel solar panel installers with your questions.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
 As with federal incentives, these can include rebates, tax credits and more.
 These incentives might be offered by the New Jersey government, or by your county or municipality.
 Some incentives may be ongoing, while others are available for a limited time.